Badgerati/Pode/docs/Tutorials/Logging/Types/Requests.md

 To enable and use the Request logging Type you use [`Enable-PodeRequestLogType`](../../../../Functions/Logging/Enable-PodeRequestLogType), supplying one or more logging Methods - such as the [Terminal](../../Methods/Terminal) Method.

+!!! important
+    The `Enable-PodeRequestLogging` function is now deprecated, please use [`Enable-PodeRequestLogType`](../../../../Functions/Logging/Enable-PodeRequestLogType) instead.

 The Request logging Type will transform a supplied raw log item into a [Combined Log Format](https://httpd.apache.org/docs/1.3/logs.html#combined) string.
 This string is then supplied to the logging Method's scriptblock.
 If you're using a Custom logging method and want the raw log item instead, you can supply `-Raw` to [`Enable-PodeRequestLogType`](../../../../Functions/Logging/Enable-PodeRequestLogType).

 ## Examples